JohnArochaDev/password-manager/NEXTSTEPS.md

 4. maybe inpliment an API that has common passwords and runs the users by it to tell them if its been in a data breech or if its too common

-5. openAPI for a spring boot backend, this will write docs for your backend for you!!!!!
+5. [DONE] openAPI for a spring boot backend, this will write docs for your backend for you!!!!!

 6. export data

-7. password generator
+7. [DONE] password generator